- Who We Are

 What if there was no turkey?
 No cranberries, no sweet potatoes.
 No green bean casserole and pumpkin pie.
 What would Thanksgiving be?

-The Food Bank’s Virtual Turkey Drive helps families participate in the Thanksgiving food traditions that are so much a part of the holiday season.
-For eight years, Tioga Downs Casino has matched donations in the drive to ensure Southern Tier families can receive a holiday meal from their local food pantries and agencies.
+The Food Bank’s Virtual Turkey Drive helps families take part Thanksgiving food traditions that are so much a part of the holiday season.
+For eight years, Tioga Downs Casino has matched donations in the drive to ensure Southern Tier families can receive a holiday meal from their local food pantriy.

-This year, our community has raised $75,000 to provide thousands of turkeys and holiday meals to families in the Southern Tier.
-The need in our six-county region is great.
-One in seven adults, and one in four children, are at risk of hunger.
+This year, our goal is to raise $80,000 to provide enough turkeys and holiday meals to families in the Southern Tier who need it.
+That need in our six-county region is great - one in seven adults and one in four children are at risk of hunger.
 The turkey drive continues this year through Thanksgiving Day. (read more about Melissa below...)

 At the turkey give away this month, Melissa made her way through the food pantry sparingly, taking only what she needed and nothing that she already had at home.
 She left the pantry with four paper sacks holding her monthly groceries, as well as her small package of turkey cuts and a few of the traditional trimmings.
 The turkey seems smaller than usual, Melissa says.
 But then, her grown children have left home and she says she doesn’t need much.